ivanajeo/better-javascript30/05_FlexPanelGallery/README.md

 [This project](https://ivanajeo.github.io/better-javascript30/05_FlexPanelGallery/) was initially based on [WesBos JavaScript30](https://javascript30.com/), but have been recreated and made better by me.

 In this project, the initial background is set to greyscale.
-When a user clicks on a panel, the colors come back.
+When user clicks on a panel, the colors come back.

 ## Credits